-The present homeowner-applicants submit that regulation CDC 25.070 (C)(2)(a) is not applicable, as our garage is a replacement of the current original garage and has no bay, porch, chimney nor other projection. (see exhibit 4)
+The present homeowner-applicants submit that they are in compliance with regulation CDC 25.070 (C)(9), our proposed garage accessory is a replacement of the current original garage and will have a pitch of at least 6:12. (see Exhibits).
+No changes are being made to the roof pitch of the primary structure.
+10. Garage access and parking areas.

-The present homeowner-applicants submit that they are in compliance with regulation CDC 25.070 (C)(2)(b) as our garage is a replacement of the current original garage and is within five feet of the side property line and is not a two story accessory structure. (see exhibit 4)
+a.
+Garages shall be accessed from an alley, if present.
+No garage door may face or have access onto a street except when alley access is not available.
+The present homeowner-applicants submit that they are in compliance with regulation CDC 25.070 (C)(10), our proposed garage accessory is a replacement of the current original garage of which the garage door faces and has access onto a street because alley access is not available. (see Exhibits) b.
+Parking areas.